Darknior/RVGM-BT-Theme/README.md

 * [Photoshop](https://www.adobe.com/fr/products/photoshop/free-trial-download.html) - Use to create images
 * [Notepad++](https://notepad-plus-plus.org/) - Use to write XML code
 * [Webtropie](https://github.com/gazpan/WebtroPie) - Used to generate XML informations

-Webtropie is a fantastic EmulationStation editor designed for Retropie.
-You can use it to manage all your games and media.
-I try to help the developer **Gazpan** to improve it.
-And now he include a theme editor that help me to release mine.
-To place my images and test my code with my Webroser on PC and save me many time...

 ## Contributors